HasanMothaffar/ReachTheFlag/README.md

 ## How To Play

-When the game starts, you can select how you want to solve it:
+When the game starts, select the user interface that you want:

+- Terminal Interface
+- GUI (Raylib)

+The game now presents you with three levels: Easy, Medium, and Hard.

--   Select **1** if you want to play the game yourself using the keyboard and the controls below
+After choosing the level, you either play the game yourself (User Input), or let the computer play it.
--   Select any other number to let the computer solve the game.
-Beside each number is the name of the algorithm that the computer will use

 ### Keyboard Controls